Epicinver/MuteDeath/README.md

 # Mute Death mod

-Allows you to mute, unmute, and customize the death sound effect!
+Allows you to customize the death sound effect!

 ### Please leave suggestions in the repository issues/pull requests tab!